jeffmasty/JudahZone/README.md

 An open source GrooveBox (mixer/effects/looper/sequencer) written in Java for the Jack realtime sound system. (https://jackaudio.org/)

 8 mono or stereo input channels are currently handled, as well as 4 synchronized stereo recording loops.
 All audio channels have separately controlled internal Gain, EQ, Hi/Lo Cut, Chorus, Overdrive, Reverb, Delay, Compression, Stereo panning and an LFO.
 Loop recordings may be synchronized to each other or to the clock for different song lengths and structures.
-There is a 10-track MIDI sequencer consisting of 4 drum tracks and 6 piano roll editors.
+A 10-track MIDI sequencer and feature-rich editor is provided consisting of 4 drum tracks and 6 piano rolls.
 Synth tracks may be played through external gear or through the built-in subtractive synth engines (16 voices, 3 oscillators and the regular gamut of wave shapes, envelopes, resonant filters, detuning/harmonics and presets).
-The sample player holds 4 loops, 4 one-shots and 32 drum samples (4 drum kits with 8 samples per track).
-There is also a guitar tuner, sheet music viewer, external MIDI routing and clock support and a song editor.
+The sample player holds 4 loops, 4 one-shots and 32 drum samples (4 drum tracks/kits with 8 samples per kit).
+There is also a guitar tuner, sheet music viewer, external MIDI Clock support, MIDI routing and a song editor.
 The following MIDI controllers are integrated in the live system: Akai MPKmini, Korg NanoPad2 and Kontrol2, Line6 FBV Shortboard, Jamstik MIDI guitar, an old Arturia BeatStep, a Behringer Crave synth and their UMC1820 digital interface.
 A few recordings made: https://www.youtube.com/user/judahmu/videos  User generated material is stored in a separate project: https://github.com/jeffmasty/Setlist

 ## Technologies